sagemath/trac_to_gh/Issue 6376.md

 # Issue 6376: serious bug in _maxima_init_ method for formal derivatives with new symbolics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6376

 Original creator: was